William H. Miles

-William Henry Miles (1828-1892) was a founder and the first senior bishop of the Colored Methodist Episcopal Church in America, a Methodist denomination formed in 1870 to serve African-American Methodists in the American South.
+William Henry Miles (1828-1892) was a founder and the first senior bishop of the Christian Methodist Episcopal Church in America, a Methodist denomination formed in 1870 to serve African-American Methodists in the American South.
 Miles College in Birmingham, Alabama is named in his honor.

 Life

 Miles was born in Springfield, Kentucky.
 He was a slave of Mrs. Mary Miles; when she died in 1854, she willed William his freedom (although he was not freed until 1864).

 Images

 An undated photograph of Bishop William H. Miles published in 1916.